 What is a Sundog? — A Sundog forms when incoming sunlight is refracted through ice crystals suspended in the atmosphere, creating the image of two brilliant spots on either side of the sun (thus our logo).
 We often liken the 3 brilliant lights forming one Sundog with a spiritual interpretation reflecting the relationship of God, the Father, Son & Holy Spirit as well.

 Along with growing our business we were also growing our family.
-We were blessed with 2 sons, Caleb Hunter Law born February, 2001 and Joshua Fisher Law born January, 2004.
-And, for our 20th wedding anniversary, December 2009 we were surprised with Triplets.
-Yep, you hear that correctly TRIPLETS.
-Daniel Boone, Gabriel Gunner and Josiah Trapper now make it 5 boys… and a good reason to buy a bigger boat.
+We were blessed with 2 sons, Caleb Hunter Law and Joshua Fisher Law.
+For our 20th wedding anniversary we were surprised with Triplets.
+Yep, you hear that correctly TRIPLETS, Daniel Boone, Gabriel Gunner and Josiah Trapper.
+So now multiples run in our family and we have 5 boys; truly the biggest blessing in life.

 Since 1996, we have seen our business in Alaska grow as well as our family.
 We feel blessed to be able to live, work, and play right here in Alaska.